AI Platform Architect | MLOps | AI Orchestration | Ph.D. in Computer Vision & Machine Learning

 - Architected ProActive AI Orchestration (PAIO) for distributed AI workflows across hybrid cloud and on-prem environments

-- Deployed LLMs, deep learning, and AutoML pipelines across multi-node, multi-GPU, HPC, and hybrid cloud environments
+- Prototyped and deployed LLMs, deep learning, and AutoML pipelines across multi-node, multi-GPU, HPC, and hybrid cloud environments

 - Built custom SDKs and tools for dynamic workflow automation (e.g., ProActive Python SDK, ProActive Jupyter Kernel)

-- Designed and deployed AI orchestration workflows for LuxProvide’s MeluXina Tier-1 supercomputer, enabling distributed multi-node/multi-GPU training with PyTorch DDP, large-scale AutoML, MLflow-integrated experiment tracking with SLURM, and high-performance LLM inference (Llama 3.1 405B FP8) using vLLM on Ray clusters
+- LuxProvide — MeluXina Tier-1 Supercomputer — Designed and deployed AI orchestration workflows for distributed multi-node/multi-GPU training with PyTorch DDP, AutoML, MLflow-integrated experiment tracking with SLURM, and high-performance LLM inference (Llama 3.1 405B FP8) using vLLM on Ray clusters.

-- Developed distributed AI workflows for IDRIS / Jean Zay in partnership with HPE, enabling multi-node/multi-GPU orchestration with MPI, gRPC, Horovod/NCCL, containerized and bare-metal execution, and scalable AutoML-driven hyperparameter optimization with integrated experiment tracking and SLURM-native scheduling
+- IDRIS / Jean Zay (HPE partnership) — Developed distributed AI workflows for multi-node/multi-GPU orchestration with MPI, gRPC, Horovod/NCCL, containerized and bare-metal execution, and distributed AutoML-driven hyperparameter optimization with integrated experiment tracking and SLURM-native scheduling.

 Academic Background & Research